 Scores of millions of persons visit Haridwar to participate with the Kumbh festival.

-Kumbh Festival will be held in Haridwar from 14 January to 27 April 2021.
+Kumbh Festival is held in Haridwar from 14 January to 27 April 2021.

 ‘365 Haridwar’, the international artist residency programme at AZIMVTH Ashram offers a partial funding of up to USD 375 to each participant to its virtual residencies programme of celebrating and co-creating during Kumbh.
 Due the COVID-19 pandemic, onsite visits to Haridwar are controlled.